langurmonkey/website-source/content/blog/2020/arch-encryption.md

 It is well known that Arch Linux does not have the easiest install process of all Linux distributions.
 In my opinion, for technical users this is a big plus, as you get to know your system better simply by having to set it up from scratch.
 This comes with the perk that you only install the packages you need, leading to a smaller and arguably snappier system.

-In this guide, I'm documenting my latest Arch Linux installation on my laptop, where I set up an LVM logical volume manager over a fully-encrypted disk with LUKS.
+In this guide, I'm documenting my latest Arch Linux installation on my laptop, where I set up a logical volume with LVM on top of a fully-encrypted disk with LUKS.
 Encrypting your disk in your mobile devices should be a requirement if you value your security and/or privacy.
 Nowadays it has almost no performance penalties and it provides countless benefits.

 <!--more-->

 There is a video version of a very similar installation process by LearnLinuxTV [here](https://invidio.us/watch?v=Lq4cbp5AOZM).
 You may want to use that instead if you'd rather follow a video tutorial.

-Please note that this may become obsolete quickly, as the install process may change over time.
 When we are done, we will have a system with a LUKS-encrypted physical volume with two logical partitions, `/` and `/home`.
-We will use `grub2` as a bootloader.
+We will use GRUB 2 as our bootloader.

-So, assuming you have the archiso USB ready, just plug it in, select it in your boot menu and start it.
+So, assuming you have an USB burnt with an [Arch image](https://archlinux.org/download/) ready to go, just plug it in, select it in your boot menu and start it.

 ## Network configuration